Local Heritage Register

 Advice put forth by the Tasmanian Heritage Council states: research shows that the impact of heritage listing on property prices can be positive.
 Like any property, its value will be affected by a range of factors including size, location, trends in the real estate market cycle and the quality and maintenance of the property.

-Will Local heritage listing affect my ability to insure my property?
+Will local heritage listing affect my ability to insure my property?

 Whilst heritage listing alone should have no effect on your ability to secure insurance for your property, any changes to your property should be discussed with your insurance broker to ensure you have the best policy to cover your needs within your budget.